4 41 Club

 Membership of the Fleapit Cinema Club is available to all for the annual subscription, payable in advance, of:-

-Member’s Guests are welcome at £4.00 per head, prior arrangements required if more than 4 guests at a screening
+Member’s Guests are welcome at £5.00 per head, prior arrangements required if more than 4 guests at a screening.
+Westerham Hall fortnightly in the autumn and winter months.

 The Friends of Long Pond

 The Long Pond was restored as a Millennium project in 2000 although there has been pond on this site for several hundred years.
+It is now managed as a wetland.
 The River Darent, which rises in Westerham, flows through the pond and then into Round Pond (at Mill Lane) and meanders through Westerham to Brasted, Shoreham, Eynsford and Dartford.

 The Friends of Long Pond is a local group of volunteers who look after the maintenance of the pond.
 If you would like to help, call Stuart Merrylees on 07709 620281.
-We generally meet half a dozen times a year and have a beer in The Wolfe afterwards.
+We generally meet half a dozen times a year – and used to have a beer in The Wolfe afterwards.

 Westerham Club, Fullers Hill